 For optimization, displacements are rendered only in the area of the focus point.
 The focus point is taken from BP_InfinityDisplacementCapture.CaptureActor.
 If the CaptureActor is null then it uses the character Pawn as the focus.
 If Pawn is null then it uses camera location.

 Two types of render targets are defined in the system.
-Both area size can be changed in capture displacement actor.
+Both area sizes can be changed in the capture displacement actors.

 - Capture Render Target – cache shapes around the focus point.
 Modify the CatureTextureSize attribute.

 - World Render Target – combines all cached data.
 Modify the render target TR_Persistent.resolution to adjust the size of history.

 The displacement map rendering is based on ray tracing shapes in the shader to get the best possible efficiency but it’s also limited to the number of shapes predefined in shaders.
 The shapes that can displace the ground are defined in the /InfinityWeather/Displacement/Blueprints/Shapes/ folder:

 All of them can be placed on the map and scaled.

 Use Debug Option in BP_InfinityDisplacementCapture to preview shapes that are rendered by capture displacement